-While HB 8910 will impact gambling in the islands, it should have no real impact on brick-and-mortar casinos there, nor does it allow PH residents to gamble online at POGOs.
+While HB 8910 does impact gambling in the islands, it has no real impact on brick-and-mortar casinos there, nor does it allow PH residents to gamble online at POGOs.
 Additionally, the law does not bar the use of legal offshore betting sites for Philippine residents.
 For most gamblers, the result of the law – if passed – will be hardly noticeable.

 However, fans of the many illegal cockpits in the islands may see a slow impact from the passage of HB 8910.
 The legislation is unlikely to stop underground sabong, but it will make accessing legal cockpits easier and more straightforward, and it will have procedural protections for both bettors and operators.

 Does HB 8910 Change Philippines Online Gambling Laws?

 Yes, but only insofar as its potential to legalize regulated e-sabong.
 The bill does not address other forms of online gambling, nor does it propose legalizing online casinos for PH residents.